Person sitting down at a computer looking at tips for ETF investing

 The underlying index is a crucial element in the construction of an investment portfolio.
 The funds you will buy will match the performance of the index, so the index you choose to track has a strong impact on your performance.
 Examples of indexes are:

-• MSCI World index: similar index to the FTSE All-World, MSCI World focuses entirely on the developed countries (basically the world economy without the emerging markets).
+• MSCI World index: a similar index to the FTSE All-World, MSCI World focuses entirely on the developed countries (basically the world economy without the emerging markets).
 This index is one of the most popular due to its excellent diversification and performance.

 • MSCI Emerging Markets index: this index consists of the major emerging countries, like China, India, Taiwan or Brazil.
 It's a well-diversified stock index specifically targetting these growth economies.
 Investments in emerging markets tend to fluctuate more as they're generally more risky, but they have also generated higher returns in the past.